OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

         Set-StrictMode -Version 3

-        # Is hello Azure module installed?
+        # Is the Azure module installed?
         FindAzure

-        # Get authentication for hello cluster
+        # Get authentication for the cluster
         $creds=Get-Credential

-        # Does hello local path exist?
+        # Does the local path exist?
         if (-not (Test-Path $localPath))
         {
             throw "Source path '$localPath' does not exist."
         }

-        # Get hello primary storage container
+        # Get the primary storage container
         $storage = GetStorage -clusterName $clusterName

-        # Upload file toostorage, overwriting existing files if -force was used.
+        # Upload file to storage, overwriting existing files if -force was used.
         Set-AzureStorageBlobContent -File $localPath `
             -Blob $destinationPath `
             -force:$force `